The Influence of One Strategic Agent on the Core of Stable Matchings: Preliminaries

-It is shown in \cite{mcvitie1971stable} that the outcome of the Gale--Shapley algorithm is independent of the order of proposals made by the men.
-Using this fact and the principle of deferred decisions, we follow \cite{knuth1990stable} by describing the algorithm as follows: a man needs to choose his $i$th preference only after the first $i-1$ women have already rejected him.
+The outcome of the Gale--Shapley algorithm is independent of the order of proposals made by the men \cite{mcvitie1971stable}.
+Using this fact, the algorithm can be described as the following process: a man needs to choose his $i$th preference only after the first $i-1$ women have already rejected him.
 The fact that the preferences are chosen uniformly allows another simplification.
-When a man chooses his $i$th woman he chooses with ``amnesia''; i.e., the realization is done over all $n$ possibilities, allowing him to choose a woman who has already rejected him and make her a redundant proposal.
-In addition, each woman also reveals her preferences in an online manner and she accepts her $k$th (nonredundant) proposal with probability $\frac{1}{k}$.
-It is convenient to look at the running of the algorithm under $g$'s strategy as a process in which women keep getting proposals and $g$ keeps rejecting all of the offers she gets.
-At some point, $g$ decides to accept one of the offers and the process terminates.
-The stopping point is selected optimally given the preferences of all the agents.
-As we will show, the outcome is a stable matching for the original preferences.
-Combining these observations, we follow \cite{knuth1990stable} by describing the process using the following algorithm.
-In order to account for the property that $g$'s strategy is optimal, we add an oracle to $g$ that tells her when to stop the rejection process.
+When a man chooses his $i$th woman, he draws a preference with ``amnesia''; i.e., the realization is done over all $n$ possibilities, allowing him to choose a woman who has already rejected him and make her a redundant proposal.
+In addition, each woman also reveals her preferences in an online manner and she accepts her $k$th (distinct) proposal with probability $\frac{1}{k}$.
+This point of view was first presented in \cite{knuth1990stable}.\\ Under such a perspective, the running of the algorithm under $g$'s strategy can be viewed as a process in which women getting proposals and $g$ keeps rejecting all of the offers she gets.
+At some point, $g$ decides to accept an offer and the process terminates.
+This stopping point is selected optimally by $g$ given the preferences of all the agents.
+As we will show, the outcome is a stable matching in the original preferences.
+Combining these observations, we follow \cite{knuth1990stable} and describing the process using the following algorithm.
+In order to account for the property that $g$'s strategy is optimal, we add an oracle that tells $g$ when to stop the rejection process.
 That is, the oracle is exposed to the realization of all the players' preferences yet to come.
-This process is equivalent to the original Gale--Shapley algorithm with $g$ acting in a strategically optimal way. \\$A_1,...,A_n =$ sets representing the women proposed to so far by men $1$ to $n$. \\$l =$ the number of men who have proposed so far. \\$p =$ the man who is currently proposing. \\$h =$ the woman who is currently being proposed to. \\$x_1,...,x_n =$ the men who have made the best offer so far to women $1$ to $n$. $x_i=0$ if the woman $i$ has received no offer. \\$k_1,...,k_n =$ the number of proposals received by women $1$ to $n$.
+This process is equivalent to the original Gale--Shapley algorithm with $g$ acting in a strategically optimal way.
+We add some notations to be used in the algorithm description: \\For $i\in[n]$, we denote by $W_i$ the set of women proposed to by man $i$.
+For $i\in[n]$, we denote by $x_i$ the man who have made the best offer so far to woman $i$ and by $k_i$ the number of proposals received by this woman. $\ell$ is the number of men who have proposed at least once so far. $p$ is the man who is currently proposing and $h$ is the woman who is currently being proposed to.
+We now describe the process: \begin{enumerate} \item Let $W_j = \emptyset$, $x_j = 0$ and $k_j = 0$ for $1 \leq j \leq n$; also let $\ell = 0$. \item If $\ell < n$, increase $\ell$ by $1$ and let $p = \ell$.
+Otherwise, if $g$'s oracle tells her to stop, the process terminates and this is the final matching.
+Otherwise, let $g$ reject $x_g$ and set $p = x_g$. \item Let $h$ be a random number uniformly chosen between $1$ and $n$.
+We say that man $p$ proposes to woman $h$.
+If $h \in W_p$ (i.e., if $p$'s proposal is redundant), repeat this step.
+Otherwise replace $W_p$ with $W_p \cup \{h\}$ and go on to step 4. \item Increase $k_h$ by one.
+With probability $1 - \frac{1}{k_h}$, return to step 3 (in this case we say that woman $h$ rejects the proposal).
+Otherwise interchange $p \leftrightarrow x_h$ (that is, $h$ accepts the proposal and her former match is the next proposer).
+If the new value of $p$ is zero, or if $h = g$, go back to step 2; otherwise continue with step 3. \end{enumerate} We denote by $\womenrank$ the random variable which is the {\em average rank for women} at the end of the process (similarly, $\menrank$ is the average rank for men), and by $\topG{a}$ we denote the event where $g$ is matched with one of her top $a$ preferences.